 For example, if you’re dealing with a dysfunctional minority, it has been my experience that the best way to proceed is via 1-1 conversations.

-On the other hand, if you’ve got a majority of the group behaving dysfunctionally (any combo of the persona styles), I believe it is best to face the situation publicly and discuss as a group.
+On the other hand, if you’ve got a majority of the group behaving dysfunctionally (any combo of the persona styles), I believe it is best to face the situation publicly and discuss it as a group.
 Put the elephant on the table.
 Make it a retro topic.